aestears/plantTracker/README.md

-    be included if the columns in `dat` that contain the data for species, site, quadrat, year and geometry of each observation are *different* from the names “Species”, “Site”, “Quad”, “Year, and”geometry“.
-For example, if the column in your version of `dat` that contains the species identity of each observation is called”species\_names", then the argument
-    `species = "species_names"` must be included in your call to `trackSpp()`.
+    be included if the columns in `dat` that contain the data for species, site, quadrat, year and geometry of each observation are *different* from the names “Species”, “Site”, “Quad”, “Year, and”geometry”.
+For example, if the column in your version of `dat` that contains the species identity of each observation is called “species_names”, then the argument `species = "species_names"` must be included in your call to `trackSpp()`.
--   **`printMessages`** This is an optional logical argument that determines whether this function returns messages about genet aggregation, as well as messages indicating which year is the last year of sampling in each quadrat and which year(s) come before a gap in sampling that exceeds the `dorm` argument (and thus which years of data have an “NA” for “survives\_tplus1” and “size\_tplus1”).
+-   **`printMessages`** This is an optional logical argument that determines whether this function returns messages about genet aggregation, as well as messages indicating which year is the last year of sampling in each quadrat and which year(s) come before a gap in sampling that exceeds the `dorm` argument (and thus which years of data have an “NA” for “survives_tplus1” and “size_tplus1”).
 If `printMessages = TRUE` (the default), then messages are printed.
 If `printMessages = FALSE`, then messages are not printed.
 -   **`flagSuspects`** This is an optional logical argument of length 1,